alfonsoma75/Odoo10_Doc-ES/howtos/themes.rst

 Facilitar la inserción de contenido
 -----------------------------------

-Modern search engine algorithms increasingly focus on content, which means there is less focus on **keyword saturation** and more focus on whether or not the content is **actually relevant to the keywords**.
+Los nuevos algoritmos de los motores de búsqueda se centran cada vez más en el contenido, esto significa un menor enfoque en la **saturación de keywords** and more focus on whether or not the content is **actually relevant to the keywords**.

 As content is so important for SEO, you should concentrate on giving publishers the tools to easily insert it.
 It is important that your snippets are “content-responsive”, meaning that they should fit the publisher’s content regardless of size.